ISO 22301: The Business Continuity StandardSecurity and Resilience with Business Continuity Management Systems

 - Protecting your property, whether that is physical, intellectual or other valuable assets

-The need for organisations to become more resilient and plan for disasters has never been more necessary.
-Studies have show that almost 1 in 5 organisations experience significant disruptions every year.
-Therefore, a robust and resilient organisation is one that can change with the times, has an understanding of where its vulnerabilities are, and have plans in place to mitigate risk as well as respond in the event it needs to do so.
+The need for organisations to become more resilient using business continuity and plan for disaster recovery has never been more necessary.
+Studies have shown that almost 1 in 5 organisations experience significant business disruptions every year.
+Therefore, a robust and resilient organisation is one that can change with the times, has an understanding of where its vulnerabilities are and have plans in place to mitigate risk as well as respond if it needs to do so.
 Compliance or certification to ISO 22301 allows your organisation to achieve all of the above in a straightforward and structured manner.

-There’s not a radical difference between the 2012 and 2019 versions of ISO 22301.
-Both versions necessitate senior management involvement, and the updated model reflects on what is required to sustain a successful business continuity management system.
-That sustainability is made much easier with a technology-based BCMS such as ISMS.online.
+There’s not a radical difference between the ISO 22301:2012 and ISO 22301:2019.
+Both versions necessitate senior management involvement, and the updated model reflects on what is required to sustain a successful BCMS.
+That sustainability becomes much more comfortable with a technology-based BCMS such as ISMS.online.

 ISO 22301:2012 Societal Security was published in May 2012 and amended in June of the same year.
-The requirements established in ISO 22301:2012 were meant to extend to all organisations.
-The degree to which the criteria is implemented depends on the operating environment and the scope of the organisation, similar to the way in which one would develop their scope for other ISO standards like ISO 27001.
+The management system requirements established in ISO 22301:2012 had meant to extend to all organisations.
+The degree to which the criteria becomes implemented depends on the operating environment and the scope of the organisation, similar to how one would develop their range for other management system standards like ISO 27001.

-While several concepts and terminology of business continuity have been revised to expand context and reflect established procedures, Clause 8, Operation, is the main area where changes have been made.
+While several concepts and terminology of business continuity management have been revised to expand context and reflect established procedures, Clause 8; Operation, is the main area where changes have occurred.

-ISMS.online offers ISO 22301 frameworks within its packaged services.
-That means organisations who wish to migrate their existing certified business continuity management system can, as well as those embarking on ISO 22301 for the first time.
+ISMS.online offers ISO 22301 business continuity management frameworks within its packaged services.
+That means organisations who wish to migrate their existing BCMS can, as well as those embarking on ISO 22301 for the first time.

-What Is Business Continuity and Why Do You Need It?
+What Is Business Continuity Management and Why Do You Need It?

 If your company was affected by a catastrophe or a crisis, would your business be able to continue?
-When a disaster strikes, there is little time to prepare a response, particularly when the key people, processes, networks, infrastructure and other essential services are disrupted.
+When incidents and disasters strike, there is little time to prepare a response structure, particularly when the key people, processes, networks, infrastructure and other essential services get disrupted.

-A disaster has no bounds, it could impact your business internally and externally, affecting your customers and the supply chain too.
-Whether you are a small or a large business, you can be impacted.
-The main purpose of business continuity is to guarantee that the company reacts to significant disturbances that could endanger its future.
+A disaster has no bounds.
+It could impact your business continuity internally and externally, affecting your customers and the supply chain too.
+Whether you are a small or a large business, you can face impact.
+The primary purpose of business continuity management is to reduce the likelihood of threats and guarantee that the company reacts to significant disturbances that could endanger its future.

-Business continuity is about responsible and effective management.
-It should provide a foundation for developing resilience as well as the ability to respond successfully, safeguarding the interests of your key stakeholders, reputation, and value-creating operations of your company.
+Business continuity management is about responsible and effective leadership.
+It should provide a foundation for developing resilience to incidents as well as the ability to respond successfully, safeguarding the interests of your key stakeholders, reputation, and value-creating operations of your company.

-A business continuity strategy should ensure that workers are mindful of their roles and responsibilities in the case of an unexpected occurrence and adapt to established processes and approved procedures.
+A business continuity strategy with a management system should ensure that workers are mindful of their roles and responsibilities.
+In the case of an unexpected occurrence, it is essential to be able to adapt to established processes and approved procedures.

 Pull Together All Your ISO 22301 and BCMS Work in One Place With Our Range of Business Continuity Management Tools

-As stated, business continuity (BC) helps you to better identify and prepare for disruptive events or address business continuity risks.
-Business continuity leads to the growth of a more stable environment, although companies with no successful business continuity will increase risks significantly.
+As stated, business continuity management using a well-documented management system helps you to identify better and reduce the likelihood of disruptive incidents or address business continuity risks.
+Business continuity management leads to the growth of a more stable environment, although companies with no successful business continuity systems will increase chances significantly.
 A well-developed, organised and rehearsed Business Continuity Plan (BCP) can help the business rebound from an incident as quickly as possible.

-It is important that all of your procedures are up-to-date, accurate and efficient, this includes, but isn’t limited to corporate risk assessments, information security risk reviews and addressing your health and safety policies, as well as your Business Continuity Plan (BCP).
+All of your procedures must be up-to-date, accurate and efficient.
+Methods include but are not limited to corporate risk assessments, information security risk reviews, and addressing your health and safety policies, as well as your continuity management plan.

 Examples of business continuity risks include: